phoenixframework/phoenix/guides/telemetry.md

 Note that reporters will necessarily handle tags differently depending on the underlying service in use.

-Looking more closely at the Router stop event, you can see that the `Plug.Conn` struct representing the request is present in the metadata, but how do you access the properties in `conn`?
+Looking more closely at the Router "stop" event, you can see that the `Plug.Conn` struct representing the request is present in the metadata, but how do you access the properties in `conn`?